DrSnowbird/eclipse-docker-vnc/README.md

 # Build
 You can build your own image locally.
-Note that the default build docker is "photon" version.
+Note that the default build docker is "latest" version.
 If you want to build older Eclipse like "oxygen", you can following instruction in next section
 ```
 ./build.sh